-As explained in the SCWP Context section above, the affiliation of Tataviam, Tongva and Chumash in our Watershed Area calls for working with other Watershed Coordinators on engaging Tribal Councils and communities across the SCWP region.
-In Year Three, this will include education and technical assistance in coordination with the WaterTalks Program.
+As explained in the SCWP Context section above, the affiliation of Tataviam, Tongva, and Chumash in our Watershed Area calls for working with other Watershed Coordinators on engaging Tribal Councils and communities across the SCWP region.
+In our first three years, this included education and technical assistance in coordination with the WaterTalks Program, of which we will continue to build upon.
+In Year Four, we will integrate lessons learned and continue the relationship building, especially within the context of the newly formed Tribal Allyship Work Group of Watershed Coordinators.
+We also recognize that "Tribal engagement" goes beyond notifying Tribal governments or groups of ongoing projects and is centered around building a reciprocal relationship, of which we strive to foster in our capacity as coordinator.